 - Vaginal estrogen for genitourinary symptoms is essentially free of systemic risk and works extraordinarily well.
 It is underused by an order of magnitude relative to need.

 - The "5-year maximum" rule has been retired.
-Duration is a continued conversation, not a hard cutoff.
+Duration stays an open conversation rather than a hard cutoff.

 - The risk profile is different after age 60 or 10+ years after menopause.
 Starting hormone therapy fresh in this window carries different risks; continuing therapy that started earlier is usually fine.